Codecademy/docs/content/javascript/concepts/strings/terms/charAt/charAt.md

 ---
-Title: ".charAt()"
+Title: '.charAt()'
-Description: "Returns a single character at the specified index of a string."
+Description: 'Returns a single character at the specified index of a string.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Returns a single character at the specified index of a string.